netroute-js/hussar/README.md

 > **Setting custom Docker Registry** <a id="setting-custom-docker-registry-example"/>
 >
 > Let's say that you would like to change the Docker Registry, so that the Docker image is going to be fetched from there - for example your company's private Docker registry.
-> Every Hussar Docker service can be configured to use custom Docker Registry.
+> To configure custom Docker registry URL, all you need to do is to inform EnvironmentConfigurer about that.
+Below you can find an example:
 >
-> For the sake of this example, let's take Hussar's WireMock service:
+>```java
+> var dockerRegistry = new DockerRegistry("custom-registry.netroute.pl"); // it sets DockerRegistry URL to custom-registry.netroute.pl
 >
->```java
-> var wireMockService = WiremockDockerServiceConfigurer
+> return LocalEnvironmentConfigurer
 >          .newInstance()
->   .dockerImageVersion("3.9.1") // it sets the docker image version.
-It's optional parameter.
->   .dockerRegistryUrl("custom-registry.netroute.pl") // it sets the custom Docker Registry for this specific image.
-It's optional parameter.
+>          .withDockerRegistry(dockerRegistry) // it sets custom DockerRegistry
->   .done()
+>          ... // more configuration
->   .configure();
+>          .done();
 >```

 <a id="contributors"></a>